Coming to Ireland from Ukraine

 Can I drive in Ireland?

-You can read more in the frequently asked questions for Ukrainian road users on the Road Safety Authority’s website.
+You can read more in the frequently asked questions for Ukrainian road users (pdf) on the Road Safety Authority’s website.
+You can also send an email in English to Ukrainelicence@ndls.ie for further information.

 I want to help